Sky UK

-Sky UK Limited (formerly British Sky Broadcasting Limited (BSkyB)), trading as Sky, is a British broadcaster and telecommunications company that provides television, broadband internet, fixed line and mobile telephone services to consumers and businesses in the United Kingdom.
-It is a subsidiary of Sky Group (currently owned by Comcast) and is headquartered at the Sky Studios in Isleworth.
+Sky UK Limited (formerly British Sky Broadcasting Limited (BSkyB)), trading as Sky, is a British broadcaster and telecommunications company operating as a subsidiary of Sky Group (currently owned by Comcast).
+It provides television, broadband internet, fixed line and mobile telephone services to consumers and businesses in the United Kingdom.
+It is headquartered at the Sky Studios in Isleworth.

 Sky is a major media company and the largest British broadcaster by revenue.
-It operates the Sky News news media organisation, Sky Sports which is the largest sports TV broadcaster in the UK, and the Sky Studios film and TV production company.
+It operates the Sky News news media organisation, Sky Sports, which is the largest sports TV broadcaster in the UK, and the Sky Studios film and TV production company.
 Sky is also the country's leading provider of pay-TV services (12.7 million customers as of the end of 2019) through its satellite TV platform Sky Q as well as the IPTV-based Sky Glass and Sky Stream products.
-Its flagship channels include Sky Showcase, Sky Max, Sky Witness, Sky Documentaries, Sky Atlantic, and Sky Cinema.
+Its flagship channels include Sky One, Sky Witness, Sky Documentaries, Sky Atlantic, Sky Sports and Sky Cinema.
 Sky is also one of the "big four" internet service providers.

 Formed in 1990 through the merger of Sky Television and British Satellite Broadcasting, BSkyB grew into a major media company by the end of the decade, notably owning all the television broadcasting rights for the Premier League and almost all the domestic rights of Hollywood films.
 Following BSkyB's acquisition of Sky Italia and a majority interest in Sky Deutschland in 2014, its holding company British Sky Broadcasting Group plc changed its name to Sky plc (now Sky Group Limited).
-The UK subsidiary's name was changed from British Sky Broadcasting Limited to Sky UK Limited, and continuing to trade as "Sky".
+The UK subsidiary's name was changed from British Sky Broadcasting Limited to Sky UK Limited and continued to trade as "Sky".

 History

 Origins

+The Sky Television Network, an analogue direct-to-home satellite TV service using Luxembourg-based Astra satellites, launched in the UK on 5 February 1989 by Rupert Murdoch's Sky Television.
+It consisted of four channels broadcast free-to-air: Sky Channel/Sky One, Sky Movies, Sky News and Eurosport.

-The present service can trace its heritage back to 1990, when BSkyB's predecessors Sky Television and British Satellite Broadcasting encrypted their respective film channels – Sky Movies and The Movie Channel which required viewers to get decoding equipment and a subscription to watch the channels.
-After the two companies merged, subscribers could get access to both channels, and two years later, the sports channel Sky Sports also became encrypted.
+The present premium pay-TV service can trace its heritage back to 1990, when Sky Television and British Satellite Broadcasting (BSB) encrypted their respective film channels – Sky Movies and The Movie Channel which required viewers to get decoding equipment and a subscription to watch the channels.
+After the two companies merged to create British Sky Broadcasting (BSkyB) in November 1990, subscribers could get access to both channels, and two years later, the sports channel Sky Sports also became encrypted.